viralvaghela/hacktoberfest_2021/README.md

 ### Important Note:
 Please Try to add more projects/apps/webapp instead of just DSA codes :)
+Copying DSA Code from internet and sending a PR to get a free T-shirt is not allowed.
+This repo is for beginners to help them to start contribution towards open source...
 <hr>

 This is a beginners repository for anyone wishing to contribute to HacktoberFest 2021